Artifact and Image

 This semester we will focus on two types of artifacts and images: rock art and graffiti.
 Rock art and graffiti from prehistoric, historic, and modern contexts all provide unique insight into the human organization that is culture.
 Students in this class will go into the field in Albuquerque and across New Mexico to examine rock art and graffiti first-hand in order to compare local examples with readings about peoples and cultures from around the world.
 This course unfolds in both the classroom and the field because artifacts and images have contexts and are not merely abstract concepts.

 This course meets once a week in order to allow for on campus and in town field trips during regularly scheduled class time.
 These include excursions to Petroglyphs National Monument in Albuquerque to study Native American rock art and on the UNM campus and to the Albuquerque Railyard to examine modern graffiti.
-There are also required, day-long field trips to El Morro National Monument west of Albuquerque to examine both prehistoric rock art and historic graffiti on Friday, March 4th and to the Sandia Mountains east of Albuquerque to study arborglyphs (a type of graffiti marked on trees) on Saturday March 26th.
-Field trip attendance is mandatory and an $85 course fee is charged to cover some travel and field study costs.
+There is also a required, day-long weekend field trip in March or April to either the Sandia Mountains east of Albuquerque or the Sangre de Cristo Mountains above Santa Fe to study arborglyphs (a type of graffiti marked on trees).

 Texts